8 Ways to Find a Better Deal on a Home

 Look at foreclosures and auctions

 Though it’s not the right approach for everyone, you should consider looking at foreclosures and auctions in your area.
+You may even be able to get foreclosures before they’ve been foreclosed in processes known as pre-foreclosures.
 Properties put up for auction and those that have been foreclosed on tend to go for much lower prices; the only catch is, they also tend to be in poorer (or at least less reliable) condition.
 Be sure to carry out an inspection before finalizing the deal.

 Open your mind to different neighborhoods

 Many property buyers get stuck on the idea that they have to find a property in a specific neighborhood; this could be because they work close to this neighborhood, because they like the schools, or because they’re in love with the types of homes that are there.
 However, you can usually find much better deals if you’re open to searching in many different surrounding neighborhoods.
 Chances are, there are very similar areas nearby with lower prices—and if you don’t like the homes there as much initially, you can always close the gap with a home addition or renovation.